limbz-sami/Eco_footprint/README.md

 # Research Questions
 1. What types of land contribute more to ecological footprint?
 What is the relationship between type of land and total ecological footprint?
 2. How much biocapacity is each region using?
 How does their ecological footprint compare to their biocapacity?
-3. What is the relationship between population density and ecological footprint?
+3. What is the relationship between population and ecological footprint?
 4. What is the relationship between ecological footprint and Human Development Index (life expectancy, education, and per capita income, etc.)?
 5. Does a higher GDP have a correlation to a lower overall footprint?
 6. How does the USA compare to the global average as far as biodeficit?